Portrait of Abraham del Court and his

 The high level of literacy led to a flourishing printing trade in Dutch- language books.
 Most popular was the Bible, in a new official Dutch translation; next came the poems of Jacob Cats, whose homilies and morality verses were found in almost every own household-by 1665 an illustrated collection of Cast's works had sold 50,000 copies.
 Books about the new voyages and adventures in far countries were also sold in astounding numbers.
 The lack of censorship, moreover, made Holland, and especially Holland, the clearing houses for many works by refugees from England, France and Spain.
 In 1585, cartographer Lucas Wagenaef published his Mariner's Mirror, two volumes of sailing directions and charts which were immediately translated, copied and printed all over Europe.
 (In the English language such books are still called "Waggoners" by old-fashioned skippers.)
 From then until almost 100 years later, with the death of Johan Blaeu, son of the cartographer and map publisher Willem Blaeu, Dutch map making was the finest in Europe.
-For citizens ashore, it became fashionable to hang beautifully illustrated navigational charts on the walls of their houses as decoration-a fashion that is reflected in many contemporary paintings, as in Vermeer' s Officer and Laughing Girl.
+For citizens ashore, it became fashionable to hang beautifully illustrated navigational charts on the walls of their houses as decoration-a fashion that is reflected in many contemporary paintings, as in Vermeer's Officer and Laughing Girl.

-Truthful as 17th Century Dutch art was in mirroring it: age, there were a few aspects of contemporary lire that were largely ignored by the painters.
+Truthful as seventeenth-century Dutch art was in mirroring it: age, there were a few aspects of contemporary lire that were largely ignored by the painters.
 One was poverty.
 The prosperity enjoyed by Holland's middle classes did not extend to everyone.
 Much less wealth seeped down to the lowest classes than is often assumed from the neat streets and well-ordered households that appear in so many of the era's paintings.
 The workhouse, the poorhouse, slum living and child labor were all evident.
-A laborer worked 14 hours or more a day far a few pennies; an able seaman, who ran a 50-50 chance of not coming back from an Indies voyage, made two or three guilders a week, the equivalent of a weekly salary of about $10 today.
+A laborer worked 14 hours or more a day far a few pennies; an able seaman, who ran a 50–-50 chance of not coming back from an Indies voyage, made two or three guilders a week, the equivalent of a weekly salary of about $10 today.
 Even though the Netherlands' standard of living compared favorably with that of any neighboring country, recent research shows that the Golden Age was far from golden far perhaps half the population.

 The painters also ignored what had been the most important influence on their young nation: the war.
 Holland had spent decades fighting a bloody struggle, and yet there is practically no record of it in paintings except far a few sea battles and siege scenes.
 Soldiers there are in plenty, but they are shown enjoying themselves, and it is as if Hollanders had seen all the fighting and violence they could stand, and wanted no more of it in their art.

-Furthermore, even when there was no fighting going on, the 17th Century was a time of rapidly changing fortunes and turbulent political crises-and yet little of this turmoil appears in the art.
+Furthermore, even when there was no fighting going on, the seventeenth century was a time of rapidly changing fortunes and turbulent political crises-and yet little of this turmoil appears in the art.
 Most of the paintings cast an aura of calm well-being, an illusion that may well have represented the Dutchman's longing for a security and tranquility he had never actually known.
 Though they look so solid in their pictures, the successful Dutch burghers must at times have had anxious moments when they wondered how they had come such a long way in so short a time, and whether it could last.

 As a matter of fact, it did not.
 Eventually the prosperity of Holland became self-defeating: its covetous neighbors were finally moved to use force to acquire some of it for themselves.
 Toward the end of the age, the English wrested control of the seas from the Dutch Navy and in 1672 French troops overran most of the northern provinces.
 In a new era of surging nationalism, Holland was too small to maintain its dominant position.
 The merchants lost their daring; prosperity induced lethargy; godliness became self-righteousness.
 A long period of stagnation followed far Holland, and its art languished along with it.